phalcon-orphanage/docs/en/tutorial-vokuro.md

 ### Acl
 `Vokuro\Plugins\Acl\Acl` is a component that implements an [Access Control List][acl] for our application.
 The ACL controls which user has access to which resources.
 You can read more about ACL in our [dedicated page](acl).

 In this component, We define the resources that are considered _private_.
 These are held in an internal array with controller as the key and action as the value, and identify which controller/actions require authentication.
-It also holds human readable descriptions for actions used throughout the application.
+It also holds human-readable descriptions for actions used throughout the application.

 The component exposes the following methods: